 The ACCC Eliminating Precision Medicine Disparities project is focused on understanding specific barriers and challenges to equal access to precision medicine among underserved patient communities.
 Through this project, ACCC seeks to:

-The project will be guided by an expert multidisciplinary Advisory Committee.
+The project is guided by an expert multidisciplinary Advisory Committee.
 ACCC is pleased to partner with LUNGevity for the patient-facing components of this education intervention.

-Funding & support provided by Genentech and Foundation Medicine.
+Funding & support provided by Genentech, Janssen, Merck & Co., and Foundation Medicine